The Frugalwoods Guide to a Simple, Yet Rewarding, Credit Card Experience

-The real difference is that it offers 1.5% cash back as opposed to Fidelity’s 2% cash back, but again, if you’d rather not open a Fidelity account, then I think the Chase Freedom Unlimited is a good cash back option with very similar benefits.
+The real difference is that, after the first year, it offers 1.5% cash back as opposed to Fidelity’s 2% cash back, but again, if you’d rather not open a Fidelity account, then I think the Chase Freedom Unlimited is a good cash back option with very similar benefits.
 If you’d like to read more about this card, you can do so here.

 Another Card That I Don’t Have, But That Might Work For You: Chase Freedom Visa

 If you’re up for a bit more cash back challenge–which comes with more rewards–then you might consider getting the Chase Freedom Visa card.

 It entails a slightly more complicated scheme for earning points, but it does offer a whopping 5% cash back in certain categories of spending at certain times.